EC3 Brief History

 The City of Peterborough approved a Municipal Cultural Plan (MCP) in 2012.
 Approximately 500 people participated in the consultation process that informed the final plan.
 Stakeholders flagged isolation and lack of recognition as critical issues.
 Artists and arts organizers felt invisible, precarious, and longed for a clear voice and stronger profile.
 The Plan called for professional development opportunities, an awards program, mentorship, a body to convene community members and initiate partnerships and networks that had deep and broad roots.
 These concerns have consistently informed our work.

-Knowledge and understanding of our community have grown exponentially through evaluation, consultation and commitment to community-driven programming; our ED’s history with the community and deep knowledge of the national ACH context; our Board members’ diverse backgrounds, knowledge, skills, and reach into multiple local communities have all contributed to our development.
+Knowledge and understanding of our community have grown exponentially through evaluation, consultation and commitment to community-driven programming; our Executive Director’s history with the community and deep knowledge of the national ACH context; our Board members’ diverse backgrounds, knowledge, skills, and reach into multiple local communities have all contributed to our development.
 EC3 now receives funding from a wide variety of sources, has established a solid governance and management infrastructure and provides a robust roster of programming and services.